Mclilzee/recipes-service/README.md

 The API can be combined with web building services HTML, JavaScript, React etc... to build a rich user experience webpages, or any other application that relies on Java Spring boot back-end application.

+Database is created the first time app is started, and is used to store all of the data, from user database to recipe database.

+# Requirement
+- Java version 17+ <a href="https://www.oracle.com/de/java/technologies/downloads/">Java download Link</a>

+# Build - Run Project
+- Clone repository and navigate into repo's directory
+- Run project with `$ ./gradlew bootRun`
+- Server will be running on port `https://localhost:8080/` as the default port

+# Stopping the server
+To shut down the server use actuator by sending POST request to `https://localhost:8080/actuator/shutdown`